The Network tree allows to create, rename and delete groups of network nodes.

 Deleting network nodes and groups

 To delete one or several nodes or groups, select them and press Delete on your keyboard or use the Delete option from the context menu.
+When deleting, you will be prompted to confirm the deletion.
+If confirmed, the device or group will be deleted completely.
+This step can be disabled in the program Options, in the Confirmations menu.

 Deleting a network node is an irreversible operation.
 All the data connected to the deleted asset will be permanently lost.
 Consult the Contents of an asset file section to find out what exactly is being deleted.